apple-fritter/scrimshaw/README.md

 Feel free to customize and integrate Scrimshaw into your own Rust projects or workflows to efficiently parse and extract data from IRC log files.

 > Please ensure that you have the necessary permissions to access and process the IRC log files, and respect any data privacy or usage policies in place.

 ---

+## Suppressing input
+The '#' symbol in Column 1 of the IRC log files serves as a powerful tool to suppress specific lines of data from the parsing process in Scrimshaw.
+This feature allows users to selectively exclude certain content for any purpose they deem necessary.

+The use of '#' as a suppression marker is flexible and versatile, accommodating a wide range of scenarios.
+It enables users to hide sensitive information, offensive or triggering content, illegal data, or any other data that is irrelevant to the parsing process.
+By simply prefixing a line with '#', users can ensure that it is ignored during the data extraction phase.

+This functionality offers a level of control and discretion, empowering users to filter out content they do not wish to include in the final output.
+It allows for greater data privacy, content moderation, and adherence to legal or ethical considerations when working with IRC log files.

+When using Scrimshaw, it is important to respect data privacy, adhere to applicable regulations, and consider the implications of suppressing data.
+Exercise caution when dealing with sensitive information and ensure compliance with any relevant policies or guidelines.

+By leveraging the '#' symbol in Column 1, Scrimshaw provides a convenient mechanism to exclude specific lines from the parsing process, enabling users to have greater control over the content they extract and process.

+---

 ## Flowchart